samsquire/mazzle/docs/index.md

 # Lifecycle Commands

 Devops-pipeline runs lifecycle commands inside provider directories.
-It first switches to these directories and runs a lifecycle command.
+It runs a lifecycle commands within the provider directory.
 Some lifecycle commands will be familiar, such as:

  * **validate**
  * **test**
  * **run**

 Supporting additional tools in devops-pipeline is simple.
 You need to provide at the very least, a `run` script for that tool.
 You place this inside the provider directory.
 So, to introducea new devops tool **xyz**, you would create an **xyz** directory and introduce a **run** script in the **xyz** directory **xyz/run**.

+## run

+Run needs to handle following environment variables:

+* EXIT_CODE_PATH
+* OUTPUT_PATH

 ## Internal lifecycle command: component-paths